 Instagram is my favorite social media platform for promoting my business – and here’s why

-I’ve spent lots of my time in my business just experimenting with different ways to drive traffic, so that I can help my customers get a great return for the time they spend on their business.
-And hands down, Instagram has been consistently one of the best ways of growing an audience rapidly and driving traffic back to your website.
+I’ve spent lots of my time experimenting with different ways to drive traffic, so that I can help my customers get a great return for the time they spend on their business.
+Hands down, Instagram has consistently been one of the best ways to rapidly grow an audience and drive traffic.
 It isn’t as saturated as other social media platforms, and Instagrammers are incredibly receptive to what you have to offer.

 Plus, Instagram is a lot of fun (business doesn’t have to be boring!).
 I personally love the visual element of it, and it’s pretty addictive.
 If you are good with aesthetics and can put together a visually appealing Instagram page, then your business may reap the rewards.

 My friend and owner of Shop Compliment, Melissa Camilleri has used Instagram to grow her entire business and she now runs a fantastic course teaching others how to do the same.
 You can find out more about her course here:

 Marketing online changes rapidly and you need to move forward with it.
-Your number 1 priority should always be about connecting with your customers, but high on your list of priorities should be learning new tactics that are going to help your business grow.
+Your number 1 priority should always be about connecting with your customers.
+In addition, high on your list of priorities should be learning new tactics that are going to help your business grow.
 Don’t become complacent.
 If you are profitable, you are driving regular traffic to your website, and you have happy customers, that doesn’t mean you are doing things perfect.
 Neither does it mean that you’ll still be seeing that same success in 6 months from now.
 There is always room for improvement, and you always need to try and stay one step ahead of the competition.

 Stay connected with other entrepreneurs